 Calista Kazuko BMus (PIANO / SINGING / SONG-WRITING)

 Trained at the Royal Academy of Music, Calista has performed internationally and taught in London for numerous years.
-Her genuine passion for teaching and presenting makes for inspiring and encouraging sessions which explore the theory of music as well as the meaning and history of musical styles in fun and stimulating ways.
+Her genuine passion for facilitating workshops, presenting and performing makes for inspiring and encouraging songwriting sessions which explore the theory of music, as well as the meaning and history of musical styles in fun and stimulating ways.

 Further details and rates can be accessed from the Administrater, The Music Mind Spirit Trust via email at [email protected] or by telephone on 01403 824034.